crozenboom/RFID-Locate-main/Testing/PolarizationInfo.md

 	•	Poor tag detection or total read failure
 	•	Potential signal reflections or interference artifacts across the environment

 Conversely, if we adjust the reader to operate in the ETSI band to accommodate Antenna 2, then Antennas 1, 3, and 4 — all tuned for FCC frequencies — will operate suboptimally.
 This mismatch introduces inconsistent antenna performance and may distort our test results.

 ⸻

 Recommendations
-	•	We should use antennas with matching circular polarization (all RHCP or all LHCP) to ensure uniform coverage.
-Alternatively, linearly polarized antennas could offer stronger signal strength in controlled environments with consistent tag orientation.
+- We should use antennas with matching circular polarization (all RHCP or all LHCP) to ensure uniform coverage.
+Alternatively linearly polarized antennas could offer stronger signal strength in controlled environments with consistent tag orientation.

-	•	All antennas should operate in the same regulatory frequency band (either FCC or ETSI) to avoid degraded performance.
+- All antennas should operate in the same regulatory frequency band (either FCC or ETSI) to avoid degraded performance.

-	•	We should continue using circularly polarized antennas with linear tags, as this provides orientation independence — ideal for our testing environment.
+- We should continue using circularly polarized antennas with linear tags, as this provides orientation independence — ideal for our testing environment.
 We just need to account for the small signal loss compared to a perfectly aligned linear setup.

-	•	Finally, we should monitor tag orientation and antenna placement closely when evaluating read patterns, to ensure we correctly attribute any performance differences.
+- Finally, we should monitor tag orientation and antenna placement closely when evaluating read patterns, to ensure we correctly attribute any performance differences.